 Yes.
 Attending a seminar is required for all applicants, regardless of whether you have applied in the past.
-If you are unable to attend a seminar due to scheduling conflicts, you must contact the grant coordinator to schedule a meeting with her or him.
+If you are unable to attend a seminar due to scheduling conflicts, you must contact the grant coordinator to schedule a one-on-one meeting.
 The purpose of these meetings is to provide an overview of the SCR program and familiarize the applicants with the grant guidelines and application process.
 They also give applicants the opportunity to consult with the grant coordinator on the specifics of their projects and get feedback before applying.

-Given the uptick in our region of COVID-19 cases, most, if not all, seminars focused on the 2022 grant cycle will be held via Zoom.
-The grant coordinator will make every effort to accommodate all requests for one-on-one consultations, typically by Zoom/phone, from prospective applicants who cannot attend any in-person seminars scheduled or have difficulty making any seminars held via Zoom.
+Given the recent uptick in our region of COVID-19 cases, all seminars for the 2022 grant cycle are being held via Zoom.
+The grant coordinator will make every effort to accommodate all requests for one-on-one consultations, by Zoom or phone, from prospective applicants who cannot have difficulty making any seminars held via Zoom.